Student Loans

 Private Student Loans

-Student loans can also come from private sources, such as banks or financial institutions.
-These are often called private student loans and may provide funds for students who do not qualify for federal loans, such as international students.
-Eligibility is based on your credit history and the lending institution’s willingness to lend.
-Terms and conditions vary greatly.
+Student loans can also come from private sources, such as banks or financial institutions; these are commonly known as private student loans.
+Eligibility for private student loans depends on your credit history and the lender’s approval criteria, and the terms and conditions can vary widely.

-Private student loans are not an enhancement above a student's financial aid eligibility; the maximum a student is allowed to borrow is limited by their cost of attendance (COA), minus other aid offered.
-For information on the current COA, visit the Tuition and Fees section of the CWSL website.
+Private student loans do not increase your overall financial aid eligibility.
+The maximum amount you can borrow is limited by your Cost of Attendance (COA) minus any other financial aid you receive.
+For information on the COA, visit the Tuition and Fees section of the CWSL website.

-If you are considering a private student loan ensure that you read and understand the following information: Truth in Lending Act.
-Finally, while it is the lender's responsibility to provide you with a Private Educational Loan Applicant Self Certification Form, if they do not you can find one here: Private Educational Loan Applicant Self Certification Form
+Before applying for a private student loan, please ensure that you read and understand the following information: Truth in Lending Act.
+Additionally, while it is the lender's responsibility to provide you with a Private Educational Loan Applicant Self Certification Form, you can also access the form here if needed: Private Educational Loan Applicant Self Certification Form.

-If you decide a private student loan makes sense for you, apply directly with the lender of your choosing.
-Request the total amount for the fall AND spring terms.
-Carefully read all application and promissory note materials provided by the lender.
-Once the loan is secured, email the Financial Aid Office at JavaScript Required from your CWSL student email account to request school certification and include the lender name and amount requested.
+If you choose to pursue a private student loan, apply directly through the lender of your choice.
+Request the total amount you need for both the fall AND spring terms, and review all application and promissory note materials carefully.
+Once the loan is secured, email the Financial Aid Office at JavaScript Required from your CWSL student email account to request school certification.
+Be sure to include the lender name and the amount you are requesting.

 Bar Study Loans